mappls-api/mappls-rest-apis/mappls-routing-api/readme.md

 	- `polyline` with 5 digit precision;
 	- `polyline6` for 6 digit precision;
 	- `geojson` for geometries as geojson.
 2.  *`steps`*(boolean): Return route steps for each route leg.
 Possible values are true/false.
-By default it will be used as false. <Recommended=false; unless otherwise recommended by MapmyIndia>
+By default it will be used as false. <Recommended=false; unless otherwise recommended by Mappls>
 3. *`exclude`*(string): Additive list of road classes to avoid, order does not matter.
 Possible values are `toll`, `motorway` & `ferry`.
 Multiple values can be sent separated by .
 4. *`rtype`* type of route (integer) required for navigation, where values mean:
 	- `0` optimal (default)
 	- `1` shortest (it will calculate route by excluding access penalties like private roads, etc.)
 5.  *`region`*(string): This parameter is optional for India; for other countries (such as Sri Lanka, Nepal, Bangladesh, Bhutan + many more) this parameter is mandatory.
-Possible values are listed in a table [here](https://github.com/MapmyIndia/mapmyindia-rest-api/blob/master/docs/countryISO.md).
+Possible values are listed in a table [here](https://github.com/Mappls-api/mappls-rest-api/blob/master/docs/countryISO.md).
 6. *`bearings`*(integer): Limits the search to segments with given bearing in degrees.
 The referencing will be to the true north and in clockwise direction. (shall be part of premium offering)
 7. *`alternatives`* Search for alternative routes.
 Passing a number:  e.g. alternatives=n searches for up to n alternative routes.
 Please note that even if alternative routes are requested, a result cannot be guaranteed.
 8. *`radiuses`* Limits the search to given radius in meters.
 For all way-points including start and end points. {radius};{radius}[;{radius} ...]. (shall be part of premium offering).